QuantEcon/python-lecture-sandpit.myst/lectures/ak2_zejin.md

 ```

-### NOTES TO ZEJIN FEB 26

-Hi Zejin.

-I recommend that we add a few simple experiments in which we do the following.

-* take a simple baseline, perhaps on  in which capital starts at or quickly converges to a steady state value.

-* start from that steady-state value of capital and add a tax transfer scheme that mimics an unfunded social security system in which young people pay a lump sum tax and old people get a lump sum transfer, starting from the beginning (the initial old will love this!)

-* study how this policy affects the steady state capital stock

-* describe in words how this policy experiment compares to one in which at time 0 the government gives government debt to the initial old

-* the last bullet point is vague and we'll have to tighten it up

 ### Experiment 4: Unfunded Social Security System

-Another interesting experiment that becomes doable with the more general laboratory is when the lump-sum taxes are of the same size for both the old and the young, but of the opposite signs.
+Another interesting experiment  is when the lump-sum taxes are of the same size for both the old and the young, but of the opposite signs.

 Recall that a negative lump-sum tax is a subsidy.

 In particular, we will tax the young, and subsidize the old.

-In other words, the government transfers a certain amount of income from the younger cohort to the older cohort.
+Thus, the government transfers  some income from the younger cohort to the older cohort.

-We will assume that the economy was in the same initial steady state as we considered in the previous experiments.
+We will assume that the economy was in the same initial steady state that we assumed in several earlier  experiments.

-The government sets the lump sum taxes $\delta_{y,t}=-\delta_{o,t}=10\% \hat{C}_{y}$ starting from $t=0$, and keep the
+The government sets the lump sum taxes $\delta_{y,t}=-\delta_{o,t}=10\% \hat{C}_{y}$ starting from $t=0$, and keeps
-debt level and tax rates at the steady state levels $\hat{D}$ and $\hat{\tau}$.
+debt levels and tax rates at their steady state levels $\hat{D}$ and $\hat{\tau}$.

+This experiment amounts to launching an unfunded social security system.

-We will use the laboratory built above to simulate the transition of the economy driven by this launch of unfunded social security system.
+We will use our code to compute  simulate the transition ignited by  launch this system.

 Let's compare the results to the {ref}`exp-tax-cut`.